Abhi-1U/bkdn-equations/README.md

 LaTeX --> Markdown/R-markdown

-The filter modifies the internal document representation; it can be used with many publishing systems that are based on pandoc.
+The filter modifies the internal document representation to bookdown specified labelling/numbering system.
+Hence it will work with documentation formats using [bookdown](https://bookdown.org/).

 ### Plain pandoc